Royal College of Chiropractors PhD Studentship Grants

 - Prognostic research – identification of sub-groups of patients likely to respond to chiropractic management

-The RCC will award 50% of the cost of a full-time three-year studentship with the remaining 50% to be provided by the Higher Education Institution and/or other grant-awarding body.
-Priority will be given to collaborative ventures between chiropractic and non-chiropractic institutions.
-The student appointed to the studentship need not be a chiropractor, but must be able to demonstrate a background relevant to the proposed area of study.
+The RCC awarded 50% of the cost of a full-time three-year studentship with the remaining 50% provided by the Higher Education Institution and/or other grant-awarding body.
+Priority was given to collaborative ventures between chiropractic and non-chiropractic institutions.
+The student appointed to the studentship did not need to be a chiropractor.

-The funding decision will be based on the quality and feasibility of the proposed research, the extent to which it addresses the RCC’s priority research areas, the background and expertise of the supervisor/s and the suitability of the study environment.
+The funding decisions were based on the quality and feasibility of the proposed research, the extent to which it addresses the RCC’s priority research areas, the background and expertise of the supervisor/s and the suitability of the study environment.

-The deadline for applications is Friday 10th June 2016.
+The deadline for applications was Friday 10th June 2016.

-The application form and associated terms and conditions of award can be accessed below:
+The application form and associated terms and conditions of award are no longer accessible.